prashunbaral/Weather-WebApp/README.md

 #WeatherApp 🌦️ <br>
 Welcome to WeatherApp, a sleek and intuitive weather application that brings real-time weather information to your fingertips.
-Stay informed about the current conditions, forecasts, and more with this easy-to-use app.[live demo?](http://prashun.infinityfreeapp.com/)
+Stay informed about the current conditions, forecasts, and more with this easy-to-use app. [live demo?](http://prashun.infinityfreeapp.com/)
+<a href ='http://prashun.infinityfreeapp.com/' target = '_blank'>live demo ? </a>

 Features:
 🌐 Global Coverage: Get accurate weather updates for any location worldwide.